 So video thumbnails, when customized, can get your audience's attention, and you get more viewers.
 It is as simple as that!

-As thumbnails are less in size, they do not take much loading time.
-Since the thumbnails are short and convey an overview, it benefits you in terms of size, and your viewers do not have to wait long for it to load.
+Thumbnails are smaller, so they do not take much loading time.
+Since the thumbnails are short and convey an overview, it benefit you in size, and your viewers do not have to wait long for it to load.
 People tend to leave when they find content that takes a long time to load.

 Guidelines regarding video thumbnails

 Social media platforms vary in purpose.
-And so, every social media platform has different guidelines regarding video thumbnails.
-So let's explore what details you should keep in mind while creating thumbnails for your social media accounts.
+And so every social media platform has different guidelines regarding video thumbnails.
+So, let's explore what details you should remember while creating thumbnails for your social media accounts.

-The first thing you should keep in mind for youtube thumbnails is to make a thumbnail that looks appealing on small devices.
+The first thing you should remember for YouTube thumbnails is to make a thumbnail that looks appealing on small devices.
 Always use a high-resolution image that doesn't pixelate while using on large screens.

-Your Facebook thumbnail should also be of the high resolution of 1280*720px or have a minimum width of 600 pixels.
-You can also have a square ratio that means 1:1 for your Facebook thumbnail.
+Your Facebook thumbnail should also have a high resolution of 1280*720px or a minimum width of 600 pixels.
+You can also have a square ratio of 1:1 for your Facebook thumbnail.

 But you should always keep the size of your thumbnail according to the video.
 This is so because the difference will lead to black lines on the edges.